eyaler/ediking/README.md

   - Multimodal input of the rendered iframe screenshot
   - Parse `.prompt` files for system prompt and params
   - Allow LLM to generate its next prompt (can currently be emulated via generated code comments)

+### Other things I may add
+- Compress the code and prompt saved in the URL
+- Local storage for saner local persistence, and default/custom templates
+- Upload media files as data blobs
+- Drag and drop HTML content and links to grab code
+- Direct editing of the iframe (aka designMode) reflected in the code editor
+- Use gunDB or Nostr for persistence, sharing and collaborative editing
+- Multiline indentation, syntax highlighting and other code editor niceties

 ### Fun
 - Recursion: https://tfi.la/e#recur (LLM is disabled to prevent browser crash)